 - must be generally healthy at the time of participation

-- must not have a record of aggression towards humans
+- must not have a record of aggression toward humans

 - must be 4 months or older

-If you are interested in registering your dog with the lab, please fill out our online questionnaire so we can get to know a bit more about your dog!
+If you are interested in participating with your dog, please fill out our online questionnaire so we can get to know a bit more about your dog!

 Types of Studies: